Larry Allen Abshier

+Early life

+Little is known about Abshier’s childhood, which indicates an unstable upbringing.
+He grew up in Garfield Heights, Ohio, and his father ran a gas station ten miles away in Cleveland.
+By age 14, Abshier was a ward of the state at the Illinois Soldiers and Sailors Children’s School.
+In 1961, Abshier enlisted in the U.S. Army and was deployed to South Korea.
+According to fellow defector James Dresnok, Abshier “was caught on it [marijuana] five or six times…They were going to court-martial him or kick him out of the Army…Instead of going back to his old life, he just came over to the DPRK.”

 Defection

-Private Abshier, a member of the 1st Reconnaissance Squadron, 9th Cavalry, 1st Cavalry Division, abandoned his post in South Korea in May 1962 when he crept away from his base and crossed the DMZ into North Korea.
+Private Abshier, a member of the 1st Reconnaissance Squadron, 9th Cavalry, 1st Cavalry Division, abandoned his post in South Korea on May 28, 1962 when he crept away from his base and crossed the DMZ into North Korea.
 He was, for three months, the only American in North Korea, until Private James Joseph Dresnok defected in August.

 In the 2006 documentary movie Crossing the Line, Dresnok recalls waking up to see a white face looking at him.
 "I opened my eyes.
 I didn't believe myself.
 I shut them again.
 I must be dreaming.
 I opened them again and looked and said, 'Who in the hell are you?'
 He says, 'I'm Abshier.'
 'Abshier?
 I don't know no Abshier.'"

-Abshier and three other American defectors, Dresnok, Charles Robert Jenkins, and Jerry Wayne Parrish, starred in several films like Unsung Heroes, playing evil Americans.
-Their participation in these films made them instant celebrities.
-Abshier and the other three became a propaganda bonanza, and photographs were leaked outside the country of the four living in utopian North Korea; the men always appeared successful, carefree, and happy.
+Abshier and three other American defectors—James Joseph Dresnok, Charles Robert Jenkins, and Jerry Wayne Parrish—appeared in several North Korean films, such as Unsung Heroes, portraying American antagonists.
+Their participation in these films made them recognizable figures within the country.
+The North Korean government utilized the men for state propaganda, distributing photographs internationally that depicted them living in favorable conditions and appearing successful and satisfied.